Strategic Code Enforcement Management Academy 2021

 Building Blocks for Effective, Efficient and Equitable Code Enforcement- featuring Michael Braverman, former City of Baltimore Housing Commissioner

 Friday, December 4th at 11:30am CST / 12:30pm EST

-Join us at 11:30 am CST or 12:30 pm EST on Friday, December 4th to hear from Mr. Braverman on the essential “building blocks” to ensure that a communities’ code enforcement program is effective, efficient and equitable
+On Friday, December 4th Mr. Braverman shared information on the essential “building blocks” to ensure that a communities’ code enforcement program is effective, efficient and equitable